sg-s/mark-roi/README.md

 # markROI

-Simple (<100LoC) UI to mark ROIs in image sequences written in MATLAB.
+Simple (<100 lines of code) UI to mark ROIs in image sequences written in MATLAB.
+This is built as a boilerplate for you to use in your own project.

 ## Features